amplience/dc-extension-bynder/docs/AUTOMATION.md

 More information here: [Visualisations documentation](https://amplience.com/developers/docs/dev-tools/guides-tutorials/content-types/#setting-up-visualizations).

-We would recommend that these visulisations point to render your actual application to give users a clear representation of their content.
+We would recommend that these visualisations point to render your actual application to give users a clear representation of their content.

 ### Configuration